Nill De Pauw

 Nill De Pauw ([ˈnɪl də ˈpʌu], born 6 January 1990) is a Congolese professional footballer who plays as a winger.
 A former youth international for Belgium, De Pauw represents the DR Congo national team.

 International career

-De Pauw was born in the Democratic Republic of the Congo to a Belgian father and Congolese mother, and moved to Belgium at a young age.
+De Pauw was born in Zaire to a Belgian father and Congolese mother, and moved to Belgium at a young age.
 He was a youth international for Belgium.
 On 9 October 2020, De Pauw represented the DR Congo national team in a friendly 3–0 loss to Burkina Faso.